Cultivate and Advance Your Instructional Design Skills

 Master of Education in Learning, Design, and Technology

-This 30-credit program prepares graduates to use or design educational technologies, and to apply design thinking to support teaching and learning.
-Coursework in the LDT program enables teachers and design professionals to explore best practices in the field of learning design.
-Course activities challenge students to apply their understanding to practical, real-world problems, and encourage students to blend their personal and professional interests into their coursework
+This 30-credit degree program prepares graduates to design and implement educational technologies and to apply design thinking to support teaching and learning.
+Course work in the LDT program enables teachers, trainers, and design professionals to explore best practices in the field of learning design.
+Course activities challenge students to apply their understanding to practical, real-world problems, and encourage them to blend their personal and professional interests into their course work.

 Act 48 Approved